24 Data Scientist CV Examples for 2026

 There are loads of fish in the job market sea; you just need a fishing rod.

 Generally, the more senior you are, the shorter your skills section needs to be.
-If you’re a senior data scientist, you should mention the main tools and languages you use but save specific modelling techniques for the “Work Experience” section.
+If you’re a senior data scientist, you should mention the major tools and languages you use but save specific modelling techniques for the “Work Experience” section.
 Demonstrate how you used particular models in the context of your work.

 Example Data Science Skills Section.